 Jeff Podos is a Professor in the Department of Biology at UMass, and presently serves as Graduate Program Director for the Organismic and Evolutionary Biology (OEB) graduate program.
 His research focuses on vocal behavior and evolution in songbirds, and has active research projects in the US, Ecuador, and Brazil.
 Click on the "research" tab above to read more about Jeff's research.
 Most every fall Jeff teaches an upper-level majors class in Animal Behavior, and most every spring he team-teaches a non-majors, general education course on the Biology of Social Issues.
-In recent years Jeff has served on the editorial boards of two journals, Animal Behaviour and Behavioral Ecology & Sociobiology, and recently completed a stint on the Executive Committee of the Animal Behavior Society, and is currently 2nd President-Elect.
+In recent years Jeff has served on the editorial boards of two journals, Animal Behaviour and Behavioral Ecology & Sociobiology.
+He has recently started a new stint on the Executive Committee of the Animal Behavior Society, and is currently 2nd President-Elect.
 Bonus reading: * How I got tenure * Mate Choice Copying * PhD Cartoon Contest * Cooleyville Road

 Sarah Goodwin’s research interests are broadly in sexual selection and communication, specifically male and female behavior when eavesdropping is possible.
 From the male’s perspective, she works on questions of territory choice and tenure when multiple individuals are within signaling range of each other, and coalition forming for territory defense.
 From the female’s perspective, she investigates how females evaluate prospective mates when there are multiple options, and what sorts of decision rules females use.
 She works with Chipping Sparrows (Spizella passerina) in Western MA.
 Sarah's website (includes cv and reprints)